FPGAwars/apio/docs/installing-apio-cli.md

 ### Install using a Pip package <a id="mac-arm64-pip"></a>

-To install Apio CORE on macOS Apple Silicon using a Pip package, follow these steps:
+To install Apio CLI on macOS Apple Silicon using a Pip package, follow these steps:

 1. Verify that you have Python installed by running: